 This one's for early birds, as this spectacular festival has been postponed from 2021 to 2022.

 If you need a reason to visit chilly Scotland in the dead of winter, here it is.
 The fiery chaos depicted in this image is exactly what to expect from Up Helly Aa: a series of 12 fire-focused festivals that take place in numerous locations across Scotland's Shetland Islands.

 Lerwick, the Shetlands' main port town, hosts the biggest and best-known on the last Tuesday of January each year.
 Volunteers from all over the Shetlands come together to arrange gallery exhibitions, a strictly-organised procession and countless flaming torches – all led by a townsperson chosen as the 'guizer jarl'.

 Preparations for the next festival begin as early as the previous February, all to ensure a dramatic, traditional and poignant show, designed to mark the end of the winter yule season.

-Witness a cavalcade of parades, folk dancing and live performances at Carnaval de Oruro, Bolivia's world-renowned carnival, which takes place each February.
-The festivities have been taking place since the 1700s, originally as a religious festival.
+Witness a cavalcade of parades, folk dancing and live performances at Carnaval de Oruro, Bolivia's world-renowned carnival.

-Today, the festival still has a religious element, celebrating the country's largely Catholic population, before Lent begins.
-Oruro begins with a ritual dedicated to the Virgin of Candelaria.
-It's all so powerful, in fact, that its one of UNESCO's Masterpieces of the Oral and Intangible Heritage of Humanity.
+The festivities began as a religious festival in the 1700s.
+Today, the celebrations still have a religious element thanks to the country's largely Catholic population.
+Oruro begins before Lent with a ritual dedicated to the Virgin of Candelaria.
+It's so powerful, in fact, that it's one of UNESCO's Masterpieces of the Oral and Intangible Heritage of Humanity.

 Is there a more famous, electric and colourful carnival in the world?
 We'd argue not, and go as far to say that Rio de Janeiro's pre-Lent celebrations can't be challenged.